elm-nyc/elm-syntax/README.md

 **FUNCTIONAL CONCEPT: immutability and `=`**

 in elm, `=` may be a bit different than in languages that you've worked with.
 While `=` commonly means "gets", as in, a variable "gets" a value, in elm it's closer to the way one might think of it in math.
 Therefore, when I write `four = 4` I'm saying that `four` is _defined to be_ `4`.
-I can not, elsewhere in the same scope, define it to be something else - `four` is "immutable".
+I cannot, elsewhere in the same scope, define it to be something else - `four` is "immutable".
 In this way, I can be confident that anywhere in my code where I see `4` I can replace it with `four`, and vice versa, without changing the meaning of my program.
 This may take some time to get used to, but it often has the effect of making programs easier to understand and reason about.

 ### Tuple
 Pairs of values defined with `( , )`.
 Values in a tuple do not need to be of the same type.